Tanner253/DrillDrillDrill/README.md

 # DrillDrillDrill

-All solutions . are found in the Program.cs files of each folder.
+Been workin --> less time to code will find time to transfer solutions to github soon All solutions . are found in the Program.cs files of each folder.

 .
 please excuse typos i will clean it up eventually.
-Will be coding several hours a day starting Tuesday 6/7 :l

 Interview training
 #### what is a logorithm?